rafaelbco/rbco.recipe.pyeclipse/rbco/recipe/pyeclipse/README.txt

   referred in the recipe's configuration was created.
 This often happens when using omelettes.

+  Then you'll probably need to rebuild your project in Eclipse.
+See the next items.

+- If Pydev stopped analyzing or doing auto-complete on your code:

+    - Try to fix any syntax errors on your project.
+It seems Pydev stops processing your files when any syntax error is found.

+    - Check if all directories in the PYTHONPATH have a ``__init__.py`` file inside, including the root directory.

-- If auto-complete is not working for your project try checking if the Python version is set up correctly.
-Check inside project's properties -> "Pydev -> project type" -> "Grammar Version".
+    - Check if the Python version is set up correctly.
+Check inside Project -> Properties -> "Pydev - project type" -> "Grammar Version".

       The Python version can be configured using the ``python-version`` option of the recipe.

+- After fixing the errors above, if Pydev is still not working correctly then try to rebuild your project.
+Do the following:

+    - Check if "Project -> Build Automatically" is on.
+Then go to "Project -> Clean" and clean your project.
+The project will be rebuilt.

+    - Go to "Project -> Properties -> Pydev - PYTHONPATH" and click on
+      "Force restore internal info".

 References